ubuntu/ubuntu-project-docs/docs/reference/exception-firmware-updates.rst

 stable, supported distro (including LTS releases).

-fwupd is the firmware updating daemon used for performing updates on a variety of devices both in and out of OS.
-Updates outside of the OS are performed using UEFI capsules. fwupd versions older than 1.1.x used fwupdate package and its EFI binary for performing UEFI capsule updates. fwupd versions 1.1.x and newer have subsumed fwupdate and now maintains and fully manage the lifecycle of the EFI binary.
+fwupd is the firmware updating daemon used for performing updates on a variety of devices.
+Updates outside of the OS are performed using UEFI capsules.

+fwupd versions older than 1.1.x used the fwupdate package and its EFI binary for performing UEFI capsule updates. fwupd versions 1.1.x and newer have subsumed fwupdate and now maintains and fully manages the lifecycle of the EFI binary.

-Signed versions of the EFI binaries are in the respsective \*-signed packages.
+Signed versions of the EFI binaries are in the respective \*-signed packages.

 The entire firmware update stack is maintained by Richard Hughes and